Novalnet-AG/prestashop-payment-integration-novalnet/README.md

 1. Download the payment module for prestashop from <a href="https://addons.prestashop.com/en/payment-card-wallet/27259-novalnet-payment.html"> here</a> or <a href="https://www.novalnet.de/kontakt/sales"> contact us</a>.
 2. Upload and install the module in the shop admin panel.
 3. Configure the API keys in the Administration portal.
-4. Enable and activate the payment methods.
+4. Enable and activate the payment methods from <a href="https://admin.novalnet.de/"> Novalnet Admin Portal</a>.

 ## Contact
 Novalnet AG<br>